jgoizueta/flt/README.txt

 (because we have computed it with two extra digits) The result of this method does not have trailing insignificant digits, as is common with BigDecimal.

-=Development plans
+== Standars compliance.

-The purpose of the current code, using BigDecimal internally is to experiment and define the API for Decimal and Decimal::Context.
-Then implementations conformant to the General Decimal Arithmetic Specification and the revised IEEE 7554 standard will be coded.
+Decimal pretends to be conformant to the General Decimal Arithmetic Specification and the revised IEEE 7554 standard.

-The use of BigDecimal implies some limitations (deviations from the standards):
+The BigDecimal implementations (one of the available Decimal flavours) is closer to these specifications than the raw BigDecimal, but has some limitations:
 - Bogus rounding (half_even & half_down) only looks at one extra digit
 - Not all operation correctly rounded (sqrt,exp,log...)(even +/- : 1E100-1E-100 with ROUND_DOWN)
 - Always in reduced form (no trailing zeros are kept)
 - No real fma
-- Deviations in signal/flags from the standards
+- Some deviations in signal/flags handling from the standards

+=Development state and plans

-We could have three different implementations of the same Decimal API:
+Currently two implementations of the same Decimal API are being developed:
-[decimal-bd] The current, BigDecimal-based implementation, which is fast, non standards-compliant and needs
-             no Ruby extensions (uses only the standard library).

 [decimal-dn] Implemented as a C extension using the decnumber library.
 That would be fast and standards-compliant.
              A binary gem could be released for mswin32, but in general compilation and the presence of decnumber will be necessary to install this.
-[decimal-rb] A pure Ruby implementation that could borrow code from Python's decimal.rb (if licences permit it).
+[decimal-rb] A pure Ruby implementation inspired by Python's Decimal.
+This is standards-compliant
-             This will be slow and standards compliant and wouldn't need extensions.
+             but performance is slow.
+Needs no Ruby extensions.
+[decimal-bd] A BigDecimal-based implementation, which was hoped to be faster than the pure-ruby
+             but isn't currently.
+It's not standards-compliant and needs no Ruby extensions (uses only the standard library).

+The last two are currently being developed.

-When these three implementations are available, users will have these options:
+When all three implementations are available, and assuming that decimal-bd can be made to be fast, users will have these options:
 If decimal-dn is available that would be the best choice.
 If it is not, then some compromise is necessary:
 Choose standards compliance (accuracy) and have poor performance with decimal-rb or give away compliance and have a better performance with decimal-bd.

+Note: It is dubious that the BigDecimal implementation can be made to be significantly faster than the pure-ruby one; in that case the decimal-bd variant would have no reason to be mantained.
+Maybe it could be replaced by Tadashi Saito's Decimal.

 We could have a pair of entry-points for requiring: